CharlesSchimmel/qmk_firmware/users/elpfen/td_layer_lock.md

 # Overview
-Sometimes it would be nice to be able to toggle or "lock in" a layer that you usually hold with LT(_LAYER, KC_KEY).
+Sometimes it would be nice to be able to toggle or "lock in" a layer that you usually hold with `LT(_LAYER, KC_KEY)`.
 This will set up a tap-dance that will act as your layer-tap and a macro that will lock in your current layer.

+In other words:
+- When the layer-tap is tapped, it will tap the regular key.
+- When the layer-tap is held, it will shift into your other layer.
+- When layer-tap is held and the macro is pressed, it will "lock in" the layer allowing you to release your layer-tap and continue using the layer.
+When the macro is pressed again, it will "unlock" the layer and return to the previous layer.

 # How To Use
 First, either link to `td_layer_lock.h` or copy the contents of